 WVU Retirement Roadmap Sessions

-If you are planning on retiring from WVU in the next few years, or later, you do not want to miss this opportunity to learn about the retiree benefits available to you.
+If you are planning on retiring from WVU in the next few years you do not want to miss this opportunity to learn about the retiree benefits available to you.

 - Retirement eligibility guidelines;

 - Retiree benefits, including eligibility to use sick leave and/or faculty service credits to pay for some or all of your retiree health insurance costs;